 Cloud computing has been one of the most disruptive IT trends of recent times.
 With the undeniable benefits of cloud computing, it has become common to hear that enterprises are moving more aggressively towards a cloud first strategy.
 Public cloud deployments can offer benefits such as infrastructure elasticity and agility, an OPEX driven model, and potentially better utilization rates.

-Most enterprise IT shops today have workloads that can benefit from the characteristics of both kinds of clouds, and that’s why I believe a hybrid approach provides the best solution for most organizations.
+Most enterprise IT shops today have workloads that can benefit from the characteristics of both kinds of clouds: a hybrid cloud.

 Enterprises have different sets of requirements for different types of workloads, and a hybrid cloud approach offers the flexibility to meet these requirements.
 In the hybrid cloud model, workloads live where they make the most sense – on premise or in a public cloud, running on bare metal or virtualized.